Capture the Moment!

 In wildlife photography, the crucial moment usually lasts only a few seconds, but that’s not always the case.
 I once saw four male lions take down a Cape buffalo, and the whole thing went on for 10 or 15 minutes.
 Unfortunately, I was using a Nikon D810 DSLR back in those days, and it could only manage 28 shots before freezing up!

 My new Sony ⍺1 cameras are much better.
 The frame rate does slow down a bit, but they never stop shooting entirely.
-The only problem comes when I have to use an SD card rather than a CFexpress Type A card.
-The read/write speed is much lower, so it takes forever for the buffer to clear!
+The only problem would be if I had to use an SD card rather than a CFexpress Type A card.
+The read/write speed is much lower, so it would take forever for the buffer to clear!

-In fact, I once made the mistake of switching off my camera to switch memory cards before the buffer had completely cleared.
+I don’t use them any more, but I once made the mistake of switching off my camera to switch SD cards before the buffer had completely cleared.
 That resulted in an error message and a very anxious five minutes while I replaced the original memory cards (in the right slots) and let the camera ‘catch up’…

 Autofocus